Scott Walker (singer): 1967–1974: Solo work

 Having parted company with King, Walker released his fifth solo LP – Scott 4 – at the end of 1969.
 Compensating for the previous all-covers album, this was his first album to be made up entirely of self-penned material.
 It has been speculated that Walker's decision to release Scott 4 under his birth name of Scott Engel contributed to its chart failure.
 All subsequent re-issues of the album have been released under his stage name.
 As Sean O'Hagan wrote in The Guardian, "Now recognised as one of his greatest recordings, it sold poorly.
 The world was not ready for the existentialist musings of a pop singer whose touchstones were the films of Kurosawa and Bergman and the novels of Kafka and Camus."

 Walker then entered a period of self-confessed artistic decline, during which he spent five years making records "by rote, just to get out of contract" and consoling himself with drink.
-His next album, 'Til the Band Comes In (1970), showed a pronounced split between its two sides.
+His next album, 1970's 'Til the Band Comes In, showed a pronounced split between its two sides.
 Side A featured original material (mostly co-written with new manager Ady Semel) while side B consisted almost entirely of cover versions.
+Although commercially and critically unsuccessful at the time, Til the Band Comes In has since been generally regarded as a worthy but compromised follow-up to Scott 4.
 Subsequent releases saw Walker revert to cover versions of popular film tunes, easy listening standards and a serious flirtation with country music.
-All of his next four albums - The Moviegoer (1972), Any Day Now (1973), Stretch (1973), and We Had It All (1974) - feature no original material whatsoever.
-Walker would later prevent these four albums, and the 1969 TV Series album, from being released on CD.
-The last two did receive a CD release by independent label BGO Records in the late 1990s, though without Walker's own approval.
+All of his next four albums - The Moviegoer (1972), Any Day Now, Stretch (both 1973), and We Had It All (1974) - feature no original material whatsoever.
+These four albums and the 1969 TV Series album would subsequently be disowned by Walker, and he would prevent them from ever being issued on CD (though Stretch and We Had It All did receive a CD release, without Walker's approval, by independent label BGO Records in the late 1990s).

 In the 2006 documentary Scott Walker: 30 Century Man, Walker describes these as his "lost years" in terms of creativity.
 He has also confessed to having surrendered his direction due to outside pressure: